 While you can do these things manually, the Toolbox makes it a lot simpler… and it also offers tools for undoing any changes you’ve made in case you run into trouble, or want to restore your tablet to its original state without performing a factory reset.

-So here are the steps for installing Google Play on the Fire HD 10:
+Here are the steps for installing Google Play on the Fire HD 10 using Fire Toolbox:

 - Using a Windows PC, download and install the latest version of Fire Toolbox using the link from the xda-developers forum.